Skip to main content

 The Estrobolome and Its Influence on Hormone Pharmacokinetics

-The gut microbiome, and specifically the estrobolome, represents a critical, yet often overlooked, variable in the pharmacokinetics of hormonal therapies. consists of a collection of gut bacteria possessing the genes to metabolize estrogens.
+The gut microbiome, and specifically the estrobolome, represents a critical, yet often overlooked, variable in the pharmacokinetics of hormonal therapies.
+The estrobolome consists of a collection of gut bacteria possessing the genes to metabolize estrogens.
 These bacteria produce beta-glucuronidase, an enzyme that deconjugates estrogens in the gut, thereby allowing them to be reabsorbed into circulation via the enterohepatic pathway.

 An imbalance in the gut microbiome, or dysbiosis, can lead to either an excess or deficiency of beta-glucuronidase activity, altering the half-life and systemic exposure of both endogenous and exogenous estrogens.